cloudsimplus/cloudsimplus/README.md

 CloudSim Plus provides a lot of exclusive features, ranging from the most basic ones that are missing in CloudSim to advanced features that enable implementation of more realistic simulation scenarios.

+- It is far easier to use.
+A complete and easy-to-understand simulation scenario can be built in some few lines.
+Check the [Examples section](#a-minimal-and-complete-simulation-example).
 - [Horizontal VM scaling](cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/LoadBalancerByVmHorizontalScalingExample.java), allowing dynamic creation of VMs according to an overload condition.
 Such a condition is defined by a predicate that can check different VM resources usage such as CPU, RAM or BW.
 - [Parallel execution of simulations](cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/ParallelSimulationsExample.java), allowing several simulations to be run simultaneously, in a isolated way, inside a multi-core computer.
 - [Listeners](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/listeners/) objects to enable simulation monitoring.